North Point

 North Point is a mixed-use urban area in the Eastern District of Hong Kong.
-Located in the northeastern part of Hong Kong Island, the area is named after a cape between Causeway Bay and Tsat Tsz Mui that projects toward Kowloon Bay.
+Located in the northeastern part of Hong Kong Island, the area is named after a cape between Causeway Bay and Tsat Tsz Mui that projects towards Kowloon Bay.

 Location

 North Point is bounded by Oil Street (油街) to the west and by Tin Chiu Street (電照街) to the east, by Victoria Harbour to the north and Braemar Hill to the southeast.
 Causeway Bay neighbourhood lies west of North Point, while the Tsat Tsz Mui is east of North Point.

 History

+The name 'North Point' was first used by Royal Engineer lieutenant Collinson (1821–1902) in 1845.
+Appearing in his official survey map to mark the northernmost point in Hong Kong Island.

+Although the exact location of North Point was uninhabited before 1845, areas in around North Point have been inhabited since before the British arrived, with Tsat Tsz Mui Village considered as the oldest settlement in the vicinity, most likely established during the early 19th century.